-Figures 5 and 6 give an overview over some key statistics of the households, mothers, and fathers in our final sample.
+Figures 5 and 6 give an overview of some key statistics of the households, mothers, and fathers in our final sample.
 The full set of descriptive statistics can be found in Table A.2 (for mothers and households) and Table A. 3 (for fathers) in the Appendix.

-Figure 6 - Summary statistics of households (final sample, N=3098)
+Figure 6 - Summary statistics of households (final sample, N=3,098)